Generalized cross-resonance scheme for maximally-entangling two-qutrit gates

-We then use these gates, along with single qutrit gates, to demonstrate that the generalized CR gates can span the complete two-qutrit Hilbert space by preparing the two-qutrit Bell state:
+Further, we use $\gcxzero$ and $\gcsqrtone$ gates, along with single qutrit gates, to demonstrate that the proposed generalized CR gates span the complete two-qutrit Hilbert space by preparing the two-qutrit Bell state:

-The exact pulse sequence of the Bell state preparation circuit can be found in Figure~\ref{fig:bell-circuit}.
-We perform numerical simulations of our gates and the Bell state preparation in Qiskit Dynamics~\cite{qiskit_dynamics_2023}.
-The parameters used for simulations mimic the parameters of the actual backend and are provided earlier.
-For the qutrit Bell state preparation, we observe a fidelity of $\mathcal{F} = 0.969 \pm 0.001$.
-For our simulator parameters, we obtain the total gate time corresponding to the Bell state preparation circuit as $704$ ns.
+The exact pulse sequence of the Bell state preparation circuit can be found in the supplementary material \footnotemark[2].

+The parameters used for the simulations mimic those of the actual backend, which were provided earlier.
+For the two-qutrit Bell state preparation, we use Quantum State Tomography (QST) to reconstruct the prepared states (Figure.\ref{fig:bell-plots}) and observe fidelities of $\mathcal{F}_{noiseless} = 99.06 \pm 0.01\%$ without decoherence and $\mathcal{F}_{noisy} = 78.73 \pm 0.01\%$ with decoherence, where $T_1 = T_2 = 1700\mu s$.
+For our simulator parameters, we obtain the total gate time corresponding to the Bell state preparation circuit as $\sim 514$ ns.

 In conclusion, we extend the qubit Cross-Resonance scheme to qutrit systems and show that it allows spanning the entire two-qutrit Hilbert space and achieving maximal entanglement.
-To advocate this, we construct two two-qutrit gates, namely $\gcsqrtzero$ and $\gcsqrtone$, and use them with single qutrit gates to prepare the two-qutrit Bell state.
-While previous works on the cross-resonance scheme for qutrits were limited to just two of the three dimensions of the qutrit Hilbert space, our work improves upon them to show the possibility of exploring the complete qutrit Hilbert space using cross-resonance.
-Our technique of extending and generalising the cross-resonance scheme outperforms the modified cross-Kerr techniques of prior work in terms of gate times.
+To advocate this, we construct two-qutrit gates, namely $\gcxzero$, $\gcxone$, $\gcsqrtzero$ and $\gcsqrtone$, and use them with single qutrit gates to prepare a high-fidelity two-qutrit Bell state.
+While previous works on the cross-resonance scheme for qutrits were limited to just two of the three dimensions of the qutrit Hilbert space~\cite{Scrambling21, cervera2022experimental}, our work improves upon them to show the possibility of exploring the complete qutrit Hilbert space using cross-resonance.
+Our technique of extending and generalizing the cross-resonance scheme also outperforms the modified cross-Kerr techniques of prior works in terms of gate times~\cite{Goss2022-nature, LuoExperimental}.

-We further notice that, for our parameters of simulation, we achieve a Bell state preparation time that is significantly lower than those due to prior works.
+We further notice that, for our parameters of the simulation, we achieve a Bell state preparation time that is significantly lower than those due to prior works.
 This work throws light on one of the central concerns of gate timings that is posed on the CR scheme and shows the possibility of spanning much larger Hilbert spaces using considerably less gate times by generalizing the CR technique.
 This eliminates the need to invoke and work with more complex approaches for the current hardware architectures.